naderih/Quant-Factor-Investing-Framework/README.md

 ## Project Overview

 This repository contains a professional-grade implementation of a quantitative active management framework, built from first principles as outlined in Grinold & Kahn's seminal book, "Active Portfolio Management."
-The project demonstrates an end-to-end pipeline, from the data engineering of CRSP/Compustat to the construction and attribution of an alpha-optimized portfolio.
+The project demonstrates an end-to-end pipeline, from the data engineering of CRSP/Compustat to the construction and attribution of an alpha-optimized portfolio.(a self-contained "toy" version of this project using a small stock sample from yahoo Finance is available at https://github.com/naderih/Quantitative-Active-Management.)

 This is a live research and development environment, designed to be a robust and scalable platform for testing systematic investment strategies.